Reik96/Project_Portfolio/README.md

 * Using data from the teams of the Volleyball Nations League
 * Performing a linear regression based on age, height and weight of the players
-* creating a simple Webapp with Flask
+* Creating a simple Webapp with Flask